Welcome to Supporters of South Newton Dog Park!

 Question: Why the need for a dog park?

-Answer: In all of Newton, there are only three fully fenced-in dog parks, and they are all at least a 10-15 minute drive from Oak Hill Park.
-Cabot Dog Park, for instance, is a small triangle of poorly-kept gravel with one tree for shade, with a grim view of warehouses and the Mass Pike.
-The others are both north of the Pike.
+Answer: In all of Newton, there are only three fully fenced-in dog parks.
+They are all a 10-15 minute drive from Oak Hill Park.
 We deserve better!

 This park will offer a safe, clean, and inclusive space for owners & pets to exercise and socialize, fulfilling a vital need in our community.
 There are dozens of dogs just in our area of Newton.